openstack/freezer/README.rst

                         Python logging module documentation.
-Note that when logging configuration files are used all logging configuration is defined in the configuration file and other logging configuration options are ignored (for example, log_format).
+Note that when logging configuration files are used all logging configuration is defined in the configuration file and other logging configuration options are ignored.
   --log-date-format DATE_FORMAT
                         Defines the format string for %(asctime)s in log records.
 Default: None .
 This option is ignored if